-Step Two: Register at the Companies and Intellectual Property Commission (CIPC)- A foreign investor have the option of registering his or her company in South Africa with the Companies and Intellectual Property Commission in four different ways.
-The easiest and most common way of registering however is via online, through the CIPC website portal.
-In order to register the company online, the applicant, in this case the foreign entrepreneur has to register themselves as a customer on the CIPC website.
+Step Two: Register at the Companies and Intellectual Property Commission (CIPC)- A foreign investor has the option of registering his or her company in South Africa with the Companies and Intellectual Property Commission in four different ways.
+The easiest and most common way of registering however is online, through the CIPC website portal.
+In order to register the company online, the applicant, in this case, the foreign entrepreneur has to register themselves as a customer on the CIPC website.
 The registration cost is 125 ZAR and this money can be paid via wire transfer.
 While registering the applicant has to provide the following information

 Once the two above steps are done the applicant will receive an email that will ask them to provide other documents such as Certified ID copies of all the owners and directors as well as all the signed registration forms.
-After all these are done, the company in question is registered.
-The applicant will then have to wait or a confirmation email.
+After all, these are done, the company in question is registered.
+The applicant will then have to wait for a confirmation email.
 The email shall provide a link back to the CIPC website.
 From there the applicant can find all the details from where to collect the Certificate o Registration from.

-Step Three : Open a bank account- While all the main steps of registering a company in South Africa are done, there are certain things that need to be taken care of.
+Step Three: Open a bank account- While all the main steps of registering a company in South Africa are done, there are certain things that need to be taken care of.
 The first of them involves opening up a bank account.
-The requirements for opening a bank account in South Africa for foreign investors include submitting a proof of the director’s identity as well as the original documents of the company in question.
+The requirements for opening a bank account in South Africa for foreign investors include submitting proof of the director’s identity as well as the original documents of the company in question.
 The bank account is needed to deposit the initial sum of capital that will start off the business.

 Step four: Register the company with Unemployment Insurance Fund- Another important step regarding the registration of a company in South Africa is to deal with the UIF or the Unemployment Insurance Fund.
 In South Africa, under the Unemployment Insurance Act and Unemployment Insurance Contributions Act, all workers who are working for more than 24 hours a month are legally required to be registered with the UIF.
 The employers are liable for seeing through that their employees are registered with the UIF.
 All employers are expected to pay unemployment insurance contributions of 2% of the salary that each worker receives per month.
-The employers is supposed to be cover 1% of the pay while the employee is to be paying the other 1%.
+The employers are supposed to be cover 1% of the pay while the employee is to be paying the other 1%.
 The payment for this fund is made through the SARS.
 Once the registration is completed, the employer is sent an email to confirm the registration.

-Our information on how to register a limited liability company South Africa will help foreign investors to setup business.
+Our information on how to register a limited liability company in South Africa will help foreign investors to set up business.
 There are other steps that should be included in the act of registering the company.
 These include registering with the Registering for income tax and withholding taxes.
 This is done via the South African Revenue Services or commonly known as the SARS.
-Their website have all the detailed information regarding what kind of documents are needed.
+Their website has all the detailed information regarding what kind of documents are needed.
 The SARS also deals with the process of registering the company for VAT also.
 That is another main issue that needs to be taken care of before the Certificate of Registration is handed out.

 More information: South Africa Company Registration